David Frederick Case: Career

-Sigrid Hecht, co-founder of Books on Tape, was initially skeptical of his breathy interpretations.
-However he would excel at British works, recording 13 novels by Anthony Trollope, 36 by P. G. Wodehouse and the entire "Forsyte" chronicles by John Galsworthy.
 He worked as a freelance artist mostly for Books on Tape and Blackstone Audio during the 1980s and 1990s.
 Depending on the publisher, he recorded as David Case (Books on Tape), Frederick Davidson (Blackstone), Edward Raleigh, James Nelson, and Ian McKay.
 Case was a popular narrator, "Readers said, 'Give me anything by Frederick Davidson,'" recalled Lysa Williams of Blackstone Audio.
 AudioFile editor and founder, Robin Whitten, said Case recorded three times as many books as most other performers.
 Some listeners found his style off-putting, "the most frequent criticism is that he sounds snooty and that his Continental accents all sound the same — sort of Austro-Hungarian", observed Katherine Powers.
 But he had fans, The Washington Post obituary by Adam Bernstein said "The English-born, classically trained Mr. Case was among the finest".
 He was nominated for a Grammy Award and received numerous AudioFile Earphones Awards.

 Death

 Case, a lifelong smoker, developed throat cancer in 2000 but kept recording, though his output slowed.
 He refused to stop smoking and doctors were forced to remove his larynx in May 2005, after which he lost his voice entirely.
-He died at his home in El Sobrante, California on October 1, 2005, unable to utter a sound.
+He died at his home in El Sobrante, California on 1 October 2005, unable to utter a sound.
 Case once said, "I really believe I was born to record audiobooks."